 Conducting Competitive Content Analysis With MarketMuse and SimilarWeb

 Trying to build and execute an SEO or content strategy without understanding the competitive landscape is like playing dodgeball blindfolded.
-Your opponents are coming for you, but you have no idea what direction they’re coming from or how hard they’re going to throw the ball at you.
+Your competitors are coming for you, but you have no idea what direction they’re coming from or how hard they’re going to throw the ball at you.

 How SimilarWeb Looks at Competitive Data